muggin/dl-notes/notes/efficient-esti-of-word-repr.md

 _Link:_ https://arxiv.org/abs/1301.3781

 #### Summary
-Authors propose two neural architectures for generating continous vector representations using large data sets.
+Authors propose two neural architectures, Word2Vec, for generating continous vector representations using large data sets.
 The goals was to maximize the quality of the created vectors while minimizing the computational complexity of the models.
 Both of the proposed models are simple, linear feedforward networks with hierarchical softmax as the output.
 Training is done by running a sliding window through the corpus and using the center word and context words as training pairs.
 The quality of the embeddings was primarily measured on the semantic similarity task.

 #### Key points
-- In other neural embedding models most of the complexity comes from non-linear hidden layers and softmax output.
+- In other neural models most of the complexity comes from non-linear hidden layers and softmax output.
-- Architectures scale to data sets with billions of words an millions of words in vocabularies.
+- Word2Vec architectures scale to data sets with billions of words an millions of words in vocabularies.
 - Both models preserve the linear regularities between words.
 - In both models the projection and output layer parameters are shared for all words.
 - CBOW model predicts the target word given the context words as input.